ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

     $ bal new covid19
     ```

-    You can view the output below.
+    You should see output similar to the following.

     ```
     Created new package 'covid19' at /Users/covid19.